-We recommend that you clean the unit every three months or after 2,500 hours of operation.
+We recommend that you clean the unit every three months or after 2500 hours of operation.
 We also recommend that you keep the burner tube and pilot assembly clean and free of dust and dirt.
 To clean these parts we recommend using compressed air no greater than 30 PSI.
 You can use a vacuum cleaner in the blow position.
 If using compressed air in a can, please follow the directions on the can.
 If you don't follow directions on the can, you could damage the pilot assembly.

-- 1. Shut off the unit, including the pilot.
-Allow the unit to cool for at least thirty minutes. - 2.
-Inspect burner, pilot, and primary air inlet holes on injector holder for dust and dirt (see Fig. 24). - 3.
+- Shut off the unit, including the pilot.
+Allow the unit to cool for at least thirty minutes. - Inspect burner, pilot and primary air inlet holes 2. on injector holder for dust and dirt (see Figure 26). - 3.
 Blow air through the ports/slots and holes in the burner. - 4.
 Check the injector holder located at the end of the burner tube again.
-Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle.
+Remove any large particles of dust, dirt, lint, or pet hair with a soft cloth or vacuum cleaner nozzle. - Blow air into the primary air holes on the injector holder. - In case any large clumps of dust have now been pushed into the burner.
+Repeat steps 3 and 4.
+Clean the pilot assembly also.